joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 thankfully could be adjusted into an almost-sitting position), and was given an oxygen mask.

+{%
+  include image
+  name="er.jpg"
+  caption="Just after getting my (first) chest tube in the emergency room and on a wee bit of morphine."
+%}

 While I was in the ambulance I had texted my wife that I was on my way to the emergency room.
 She was working at Google at the time and fortunately was able to take advantage of their emergency ride program to get a ride from Mountain